i-akshat-jain/Adthena/README.md

 ## Prerequisites

-Before running the application, ensure that you have the following mininum prerequisites installed on your system:
+Before running the application, ensure that you have the following minimum prerequisites installed on your system:

 - Java (version 8 or higher)
 - Scala (version 2.11 or higher)
 - sbt (version 1.8 or higher)
+- Git

 ## Installation